odkr/cgi-runas/MANUAL.rst

 **CGI_HANDLER**
 	Path to a programme.
 Must be a canonical.
-	Should run the file that the environment variable **PATH_TRANSLATED** points to.
+	Should run the file the environment
+	variable **PATH_TRANSLATED** points to.

 **DATE_FORMAT**